 But the problem isn’t limited to U.S. companies.
 “We feel like animals,” a Dutch meat-packing plant worker recently told The Guardian. “

-Ignoring the plight of factory-farm animals conditions us to ignore that of factory-farm workers, who have come to “feel like animals” themselves.
+Ignoring factory-farm animals’ plight conditions us to forget that of factory-farm workers, who have come to “feel like animals” themselves.

 We sit at home, socially distancing and feasting on meat produced by a system that exposes its poor and immigrant workers to increasingly dangerous conditions.
 In their world, COVID–19 is spreading at twice the national average.

-After the reading I’ve done on this subject today, I question how in good conscience it’s possible to consume anything processed at these facilities.
+After the reading I’ve done on this subject today, I question how it’s possible to consume anything processed at these facilities in good conscience.

 Meat is not essential.
 The entire world should show some compassion and take a break from eating it!